benrhughes/xmlguy/README.md

 # XMLGuy

-XMLGuy is a lightweight, flexible XML builder for .NET.
+XMLGuy is a fluent, lightweight, flexible XML builder for .NET.
 It is heavily inspired by [xmlbuilder-js](https://github.com/oozcitak/xmlbuilder-js).

 ## Usage
 ``` csharp